Dutch farmers' protests: 2019–2020 terrorist threat assessment

 In May 2020, the National Coordinator for Security and Counterterrorism (NCTV) published a report on the current terrorist threat in the Netherlands, in which it was stated that the farmers' protests were generally peaceful, but that Farmers Defence Force in particular regularly transgressed and contributed to social polarization through "unsubtle and threatening statements against politicians and fellow farmers with differing opinions" and physical aggression, for example by pelting motorcycle police officers with fireworks and ramming the door of the provincial government building in Groningen.
 The FDF denied involvement in said incidents.

-As early as December 2019, the NCTV reported on attempts at cross-pollination between the protesting farmers and anti-establishment agitators, which had already contributed to radicalization in Drenthe and Groningen.
+As early as December 2019, the NCTV reported on attempts at cross-pollination between the protesting farmers and anti-government agitators, which had already contributed to radicalization in Drenthe and Groningen.
 After the arrival of the COVID-19 pandemic in the Netherlands, the farmers' protests were eclipsed by criticism of and protests against the Dutch government response to the COVID-19 pandemic.
 In October 2020, the NCTV warned that the grievances of the farmers had been co-opted by conspiracy theorists and political extremists who had also become a driving force behind the nascent COVID-19 protests.
 Particular mention was made of financial support to the farmers by the ultraconservative publisher De Blauwe Tijger, referred to by the NCTV as "a conduit for anti-government propaganda, fake news and conspiracy theories."